help-me-mom/ng-mocks/README.md

 ```

 ## Find an issue or have a request?
-Report it as an issue or submit at PR.
+Report it as an issue or submit a PR.
 I'm open to contributions.

 <https://github.com/ike18t/ng-mocks>